-\\Students who go home for lunch are not to return to school until just before the bell rings at 12:30 p.m. for student entry for the afternoon.
-This will assist us with managing our cohorts at lunch and with physical distancing.
+Students who go home for lunch are not to return to school until just before the bell rings at 12:30 p.m. for student entry for the afternoon.
+This assists us with supervision of students who stay for lunch.